kyranstar/social-docs.github.io/index.md

 Social is broken.
 Centralized social media algorithms are becoming more and more damaging, inducing mass addiction, polarization, and engagement farming.
 There are a few main causes for this:

+1. No Autonomy Over Your Digital Sphere

+In today's world, we have very little control over the content we see on the internet.
+While there are a few controls that let us modulate the flow of information such as disliking or muting, these often don't work and indirectly address the individual issues we have.
+Every person should be in complete control of the content that forms their digital sphere.

-1. Misaligned Incentives
+2. Misaligned Incentives

 Social media platforms are funded by ads, meaning that the longer and more engaged you are on their platform, the more money they make.
 This feedback loop pushes them to optimize to make content more addictive.

-2. The Social Event Horizon
+3. The Social Event Horizon

 Creating a social media platform is *really* hard, due to the "cold-start problem."
 This is when your network has no worth to join since it has no users, making it hard to grow when your network is small.
-This issue itself stifles innovation, since every new social network idea has to raise millions of dollars, which then makes the founders beholden to VCs.
+This issue itself stifles innovation, since every new social network idea has to raise millions of dollars to escape the event horizon, which then makes the founders beholden to VCs.

 Fortunately, something new has changed in the past few years with the rise of decentralized social media.
 Decentralized social media are effectively databases of social media content which are decentralized - meaning no single person or organization can censor the data, and the data is completely open and accessible.
 Since the data is accessible by anyone, this means that any type of application can be built composably on this data.
 This unlocks innovation, allowing a single developer to create a social media algorithm that rivals the status quo.